top of page

 Welcome to MDHS

 Tucked away on the Rideau Canal, a UNESCO World Heritage site, the Merrickville Blockhouse was built in 1832 as a defensive structure designed to protect British North America from American invasion.
-By the time of its completion the threat of invasion had passed and the Blockhouse was converted into a home for the lockmaster.
+By the time of its completion, the threat of invasion had passed and the Blockhouse was converted into a home for the lockmaster and his family.
 In 1939 the Merrickville Blockhouse was recognized as a National Historic Site of Canada.
-MDHS was instrumental in preserving this building in the 1960's and has operated the Merrickville Blockhouse Museum since 1967.
-The township of Merrickville-Wolford currently operates Blockhouse, in cooperation with MDHS.
+MDHS was instrumental in preserving this building in the 1960's and operated the Merrickville Blockhouse Museum from 1967 to 2024.
+The Merrickville Blockhouse Museum is currently operated by the Village of Merrickville-Wolford in cooperation with MDHS.

 The Merrickville Blockhouse Museum is located along the Rideau River - a route used by many indigenous peoples.
 Today it is part of the unceded territory of the Algonquin Anishinabe people.